Trent and Mersey Canal: Northern Trent and Mersey

 South of Middlewich, having passed through Wheelock, the T&M climbs out of the Cheshire Plain via the 'Heartbreak Hill' locks (more traditionally known as the 'Cheshire Locks') to the summit-level and the junction with the Hall Green Branch, leading to the Macclesfield Canal at Red Bull Kidsgrove.
 Most of the locks in this flight are doubled, although not all of the duplicates are still usable.
-Of particular note was lock 53 where, due to subsidence from brine pumping, the 'spare' lock was replaced by a steel contrivance with guillotine gates.
+Of particular note was lock 53 where, because of subsidence from brine pumping, the 'spare' lock was replaced by a steel contrivance with guillotine gates.
 Theoretically, this was adjustable to compensate for further subsidence although, in practice it was less than successful and was ultimately removed altogether.
 Little evidence of 'Thurlwood Steel Lock' remains today.
 The boater can use the Macclesfield Canal to head for Marple, and the junction with the Peak Forest Canal (and hence, via the Ashton, Rochdale and Bridgewater canal) to complete the 'Cheshire Ring'.